python-attrs/cattrs/docs/structuring.rst

 If you want to avoid changing the global converter, create an instance of ``cattr.Converter`` and register the hook on that.

 In some situations, it is not possible to decide on the converter using typing mechanisms alone (such as with attrs classes).
-In these situations, cattrs provides a register_structure_func_hook instead, which accepts a function to determine whether that type can be handled instead.
+In these situations, cattrs provides a register_structure_func_hook instead, which accepts a predicate function to determine whether that type can be handled instead.

 The function-based hooks are evaluated after the class-based hooks.
 In the case where both a class-based hook and a function-based hook are present, the class-based hook will be used.